 Beachwood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Beachwood are slightly better educated than the national average of 21.84% for all cities and towns, with 22.10% of adults in Beachwood having a bachelor's degree or advanced degree.
+The education level of Beachwood citizens is a little higher than the average for US cities and towns: 22.10% of adults in Beachwood have at least a bachelor's degree.

 The per capita income in Beachwood in 2010 was $29,374, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,496 for a family of four.
 However, Beachwood contains both very wealthy and poor people as well.